hpc-carpentry/tuning_lammps/_episodes/03-benchmark-and-scaling.md

 > ## Now run a benchmark...
 >
-> Now submit a LAMMPS job for the our input file using both 1 and 4 processors.
+> Submit a LAMMPS job for the our input file using both 1 and 4 processors.
 > Extract the loop times for your runs and see how the for this particular job compares
 > with LAMMPS standard benchmark and with the performance for two other HPC systems.
 >